nirvanatao/bitnami-docker-cassandra/README.md

 ## 3.11.4-debian-9-r181 and 3.11.4-ol-7-r194

 - Decrease the size of the container.
-It is not necessary Node.js anymore.
 Cassandra configuration moved to bash scripts in the rootfs/ folder.
 - This container is backwards compatible with the previous versions, as the mount folders remain unchanged.

 ## 3.11.3-r129